mibur1/psy111/book/intro.md

 # psy111 - Multivariate Statistics with Python

-This book contains the course content of this semester's seminar.
+This book contains the course content of the psy111 Python seminar.

 The schedule for the semester will be: